KristopherGit/Module-14-Challenge/README.md

 ### <u>Results</u>

-- <u>Algorithmic Trading Bot:</u>
+- <u> Algorithmic Trading Bots:</u>

-  - <u>Baseline Model:</u>
+  - <u>1a.)
+Baseline Model:</u>
     <p align= "left" width="60">
     <img width= "35%" src="Starter_Code/strategy_fig1.png">
     </p>

-  - <u>Strategy Returns Using Support Vector Machine (SVC) Modelling:</u>
+  - <u>1b.)
+Strategy Returns Using Support Vector Machine (SVC) Modelling:</u>

-    The figure below illustrates the cumulative returns comparison of the 'Actual Returns' vs 'Strategy Returns' vs 'Strategy Support Vector Machine (SVC) Returns'.
+    The figure below illustrates the cumulative returns comparison of the 'Actual Returns' vs 'Strategy Returns' vs 'Support Vector Machine (SVC) Strategy Returns'.
 It can be noted that by combining the X-features out of the SMA-short/long rolling average data and incorporating the original buy/sell signal data generated from the +/-1 actual daily percent change returns into a SVC Model, there is a slight cumulative returns advantage against the 'Actual Returns'.
 And there is a significant advantage over the baseline 'Strategy Returns [Original]' cumulative returns.

   <p align= "left" width="20">
   <img width= "50%" src="Starter_Code/actual_vs_strategy_fig2.png">